HOUSTON CLERGY ABUSE ATTORNEY

 Dennis C. Reich and Robert J. Binstock have over 30 years of experience representing personal injury, product liability and other legal cases.

 We fight those children who are victims of Boy Scouts sexual abuse, victims of other religious sexual abuse, such as Jehovah’s Witness or LDS, children who have been sexually abused at summer camps and those who have been betrayed by the public or private school system.
-We even advocate on behalf nursing home sexual abuse victims.
+We even advocate on behalf nursing home sexual abuse victims and victims of sexual harassment in the workplace.

 We are skilled at evaluating clergy abuse cases, whether catholic or part of another religious organization.
 Call 713-622-7271 to speak with a Houston clergy abuse lawyer about filing a claim, or fill out our online intake form to get started today.